webix-hub/docs/data/datatable/subviews.md

 The same as with a Sub-Grid, you can add a Sub-Form into Datatable.

 You need to initialize a form view inside of the **subview** property and define the configuration of form elements.
+Note that *name* attributes of the form fields should coincide with data item properties to ensure a simple and clear way of two-way binding.

-To add values into the sub-form when a subview is created, use the onSubViewCreate() event with two parameters:
+To add values into the sub-form when a subview is created, use the *onSubViewCreate()* event with two parameters:

-- view - the created subview
+- view - the created subview;
-- item - the item that a subview is created for
+- item - the item for which a subview is created.

-And inside of this event use the api/link/ui.form_setvalues.md method with the item object as a parameter.
+And in the event handler use the api/link/ui.form_setvalues.md method with the item object as a parameter.

 ~~~js
 webix.ui({